source-academy/JSpike/README.md

 # JSpike
-Support for programming Lego Spike kits in JavaScript
+Support for programming LEGO education Spike kits in JavaScript